NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Allow the coefficients of the reflectance model to float (not recommended).

---integrability-constraint-weight <float (default: 0.0)>
-    Use the integrability constraint from Horn 1990 with this value of its weight (experimental).

---smoothness-weight-pq <float (default: 0.0)>
-    Smoothness weight for p and q, when the integrability constraint is used.
-A larger value will result in a smoother solution (experimental).

 --query
     Print some info, including DEM size and the solar azimuth and elevation for the images, and exit.
 Invoked from parallel_sfs.